USEPA/EPA_OMEGA_Model/doc/source/overview.rst

 **Update #4: the addition of a consumer response component.** The light-duty vehicle market has evolved significantly in the time since the initial release of OMEGA.
 In particular, as the range of available technologies and services has grown wider, so has the range of possible responses to policy alternatives.
 The model structure for this version includes a Consumer Module that can be used to define how the light-duty vehicle market responds to policy-driven changes in price, fuel operating costs, and other consumer-facing vehicle attributes.
 The Consumer Module outputs the estimated responses for overall sales and sales shares, as well as vehicle re-registration and use, which together determine the stock of new and used vehicles and the associated allocation of total VMT.

 **Update #5: the addition of feedback loops for producer decisions.** This version of OMEGA is structured around modeling the interactions between vehicle producers responding to a policy and consumers who own and use those vehicles.
 These interactions are bi-directional, in that the producer's compliance planning and vehicle design decisions will both influence, and be influenced by, the sales and shares of vehicles sold and the GHG credits assigned under the policy.
-Iterative feedback loops have now been incorporated between the producer and consumer modules, and between the producer and policy modules.
+Iterative feedback loops have now been incorporated between the Producer and Consumer modules, and between the Producer and Policy modules.

 Inputs and Outputs
 ^^^^^^^^^^^^^^^^^^